Elisabeth Selbert: Post-war period

 After the Nazi defeat, in 1946 Selbert was elected to the State Consultative Assembly representing the Social Democratic Party for Greater Hesse.
 In 1948, she was tasked with helping to draw up the constitution of the Federal Republic of Germany.
 The original wording of Article 3 was from the Weimar Constitution, reading: "Men and women have the same civil rights and duties."
 Selbert prefaced this with: "As an imperative mandate to the legislature...".
 As a result of this constitutional principle, many of the old family law provisions (that dated back to 1896) had to be revised to bring them into conformity.

 With the help of women's rights organisations and other members, Selbert could finally enforce equal rights.

 She then sought a mandate for the German parliament, but did not succeed.
 Her nomination as the first judge on the Constitutional Court also failed in 1958, not least because of lack of support from the Social Democratic Party.

 Selbert left politics and almost sank into oblivion.
 She continued to work as a lawyer in her practice, which specialised in family law, until she was eighty-five.
 She died in her home town of Kassel on 9 June 1986.

-Since 1983, the Hess State Government has biannually awarded the Elisabeth Selbert Prize, "in recognition of outstanding performance for promoting equal opportunities between women and men."
+Since 1983, the Hesse State Government has biannually awarded the Elisabeth Selbert Prize, "in recognition of outstanding performance for promoting equal opportunities between women and men."